charlyschulte/react-native-keycloak-plugin/README.md

 # react-native-keycloak-plugin
-This is a fork of mahomahoxd's react-native-login-keycloak module.
-I started from that to build some new feature using a functional style.
+This is a fork of  lucataglia's react-native-login-keycloak module.
+I started from that to add some features and also add the ability to create issues and work together on that project. lastly i wanted to add typescript support to that project

 This plugin exposes some util methods to interact with [Keycloak][KeycloakHome] in order to handle the user session.